CSS Highlight Inheritance has Shipped!

 </style>

-There are other situations, but building on the examples we suggest two generalizations:
+There are other situations, but building on the examples we suggest some general principles:

 - Make use of the CSS system colors